abilian/abilian-core/docs/contributing.rst

 This includes:

-- Having a large test suite.
+- Having an exhaustive test suite.

 - Using continuous integration (CI) servers to run the test suite on every commit.

-- Running tests
+- Running tests.

 - Using our products daily.